Zimmer Biomet Holdings, Inc. (NYSE:ZBH) Shares Sold by Carmichael Hill & Associates Inc.

 Wall Street Analysts Forecast Growth

 ZBH has been the topic of several research analyst reports.
-JMP Securities reiterated a “market outperform” rating and set a $160.00 price target on shares of Zimmer Biomet in a research report on Wednesday, August 2nd.
-Morgan Stanley restated an “equal weight” rating and issued a $140.00 target price on shares of Zimmer Biomet in a report on Wednesday, August 2nd.
-StockNews.com assumed coverage on Zimmer Biomet in a report on Thursday, October 5th.
+Roth Mkm initiated coverage on Zimmer Biomet in a research report on Friday, October 20th.
+They set a “neutral” rating and a $120.00 price target on the stock.
+Oppenheimer restated an “outperform” rating and issued a $157.00 target price on shares of Zimmer Biomet in a report on Wednesday, August 2nd.
+JMP Securities restated a “market outperform” rating and issued a $160.00 target price on shares of Zimmer Biomet in a report on Wednesday, August 2nd.
+Barclays lifted their target price on Zimmer Biomet from $116.00 to $120.00 and gave the stock an “underweight” rating in a report on Wednesday, August 2nd.
+Finally, StockNews.com assumed coverage on Zimmer Biomet in a report on Thursday, October 5th.
 They issued a “buy” rating on the stock.
-BTIG Research upgraded Zimmer Biomet from a “neutral” rating to a “buy” rating and set a $139.00 target price on the stock in a report on Monday, August 28th.
-Finally, TheStreet cut Zimmer Biomet from a “b-” rating to a “c+” rating in a report on Friday, August 25th.
 Two research analysts have rated the stock with a sell rating, eight have issued a hold rating and eight have issued a buy rating to the company’s stock.
 According to data from MarketBeat, Zimmer Biomet has a consensus rating of “Hold” and an average target price of $143.65.

 Get Our Latest Report on Zimmer Biomet